ChrishonWyllie/Celestial/README.md

 The first initializer accepts a `sourceURLString: String` which is the absoluteString of the URL at which the image file is located.
 Both initializers share 2 arguments:
 - delegate: The `URLCachableViewDelegate` notifies the receiver of events such as download completion, progress, errors, etc.
 - cacheLocation: The `ResourceCacheLocation` determines where the downloaded image will be stored upon completion.
 By default, images are stored `inMemory`.
 Images or videos stored with this setting are <b>not persisted across app sessions and are subject to automatic removal by the system if memory is strained</b>.
+Storing with `.fileSystem` will persist the images across app sessions.
 However, for images, caching to memory is often sufficient.
+Set to `.none` for no caching

 ```swift
 import Celestial